 Spain has used the euro since 2002, which it replaced the old peseta.
 It is the same currency that is used in much of Western Europe.
 The euro is the only currency accepted in Spain, and it is unlikely you'll be able to use anything else, even in the airport.
 It may be possible to exchange old Spanish peseta notes in a bank, but the easiest way to get Euros is to use an ATM.
 Most ATMs in Spain take foreign cards, including VISA, Cirrus, Citibank, and American Express.

-ATM Charges in Spain: Beware the Dynamic Currency Conversion
+ATM Charges: Beware the Dynamic Currency Conversion

 ATMs in Spain usually offer you the option to be charged in Euros or your home currency.
 While it sounds tempting to be charged in your home currency, all this means is that the Spanish bank will choose the exchange rate and fees for you, whereas if you choose to be charged in Euros, your home bank will set the fees and exchange rate.
 The Spanish bank's offer is typically worse than what your home bank will offer, so it's always smart to choose to be billed in Euros.